 About UVA School of Medicine

-The UVA School of Medicine is a nurturing, close-knit community.
-Each student is assigned to one of four colleges in the school, led by a college dean.
-The college dean is your advocate in every situation – academic progress, career counseling, personal concerns and more – and is with you from the moment you arrive.
+The UVA School of Medicine is a nurturing, close-knit learning community.
+Each student is assigned to one of four colleges in the school, led by college deans.
+The college dean is your advocate in every situation – academic progress, career advising, personal concerns and more – and is with you from the moment you arrive.
 The deans will don your white coat, support you along the way, and hood you at graduation.

-Each year, 156 new students – out of nearly 5,000 applicants – enroll at the UVA School of Medicine.
-Learn more about the applicants and the make-up of the Class of 2024.
+Each year, 156 new students – out of more than 5,000 applicants – enroll at the UVA School of Medicine.
+Learn more about the applicants and the make-up of the Class of 2025.

 Clinical & Research Opportunities